Contact us

 Start Your Recovery Journey Today

 At White Light Behavioral Health, we are dedicated to helping you in your journey toward recovery.
 Our trained staff of professionals is available to assist you every step of the way by working closely with you to find solutions that best fit your recovery needs.
-We aim to help you achieve the highest health and wellness possible to live a life full of joy and happiness.

 Share This Post